 Our websites aim to conform to Level A – and strives to meet, where possible, Level AA – of the World Wide Web Consortium's Web Content Accessibility Guidelines 2.0 (WCAG 2.0).

-We also aim to meet the Australian Government Information Management Office's mandatory requirements for Australian Government websites.
+We also aim to meet the Digital Transformation Agency's requirements for Australian Government websites.